 The Specific Plan's Conceptual Landscape Plan (Landscape Plan) is shown on Figure 3-6a through 3-6b, Conceptual Landscape Plan.
 The Landscape Plan focuses primarily on the use of fire-resistant and drought tolerant tree and plant species to create a natural and safe environment.
 All plant species listed, both native and non-native, have been chosen due to their ability to thrive in the Sierra Madre climate.
-Figures 3-7a and b, Tree and Planting Plan, include the location of trees and types/species of trees that will be planted in the Plan area, including approximately 490 trees throughout the Plan area, and a planting palette for shrubs, groundcover, and vines developed in consultation with the Sierra Made Community Forest Management Plan and Los Angeles County's Fuel Modification Guidelines for permissible plants within the Very High Fire Hazard Severity Zones (VHFHSZ) (see subsections 3.8.7.ix, Fire Prevention, and 3.8.7.x, Landscaping Requirements, for additional details).
+Figures 3-7a and b, Tree and Planting Plan, include the location of trees and types/species of trees that will be planted in the Plan area.
+The Tree and Planting Plan will provide for approximately 490 trees throughout the Plan area and a minimum of 25 percent of all new trees shall be 36-inch box trees.
+Additionally, Figures 3-7a and b, include and a planting palette for shrubs, groundcover, and vines that will be planted in the Plan area, which was developed in consultation with the Sierra Made Community Forest Management Plan and Los Angeles County's Fuel Modification Guidelines for permissible plants within the Very High Fire Hazard Severity Zones (VHFHSZ) (see subsections 3.8.7.ix, Fire Prevention, and 3.8.7.x, Landscaping Requirements, for additional details).
 For additional Tree and Planting Plan figure details, refer to Appendix 3A, Figure Enlargements.
 For conceptual graphics of trees and plantings along street sections, and trees and plantings adjacent to walls refer to Section 3.7, Wall and Fence Plan.